 Currently, the respective sub-fund only uses simple reverse repurchase agreements, no other (reverse) repurchase agreements.
-In case other (reverse) repurchase agreements will be used the Sales Prospectus will be updated accordingly.
+In case other (reverse) repurchase agreements will be used, the Sales Prospectus will be updated accordingly.
 The respective sub-fund will then pay up to 30% of the gross revenues generated from (reverse) repurchase agreements as costs/fees to the Management Company and retains at least 70% of the gross revenues generated from such transactions.
 Out of the maximum of 30% the Management Company will retain 5% for its own coordination and oversight tasks and will pay the direct costs (e.g. transaction and collateral management costs) to external service providers.
-The remaining amount (after deduction of the Management Company costs and the direct costs) will be paid to DWS Investment GmbH for initiating, preparing and executing (reverse) repurchase agreements.
+The remaining amount (after deduction of the Management Company costs and the direct costs) will be paid to DWS Investment GmbH for initiating, preparing, and executing (reverse) repurchase agreements.

 - e) Where Total Return Swaps are used, certain costs and fees may be incurred in connection therewith, in particular upon entering into these transactions and/or any increase or decrease of their notional amount.
 The amount of such fees may be fixed or variable.
 Further information on costs and fees incurred by each sub-fund, as well as the identity of the recipients and any affiliation they may have with the Management Company, the fund manager, or the Depositary, if applicable, will be disclosed in the annual report.
-Revenues arising from the use of Total Return Swaps shall in general - net of direct or indirect operational costs - accrue to the respective sub-fund's assets. - f) Costs incurred for marketing activities are not charged to the Investment Company. - g) Fees are paid out at the end of the month.
-The specified costs are listed in the annual reports. - h) Investment in shares of target funds Investments in target funds may lead to duplicate costs, since fees are incurred at the level of the sub-fund as well as at the level of a target fund.
-Regarding investments in shares of target funds the following costs are directly or indirectly borne by the investors of the sub-fund:
+Revenues arising from the use of Total Return Swaps shall in general net of direct or indirect operational costs accrue to the respective sub-fund's assets. - f) Shares of share classes with the "PF" designator are subject to a placement fee ("placement fee share classes").
+The placement fee for each subscribed share amounts to up to 3% and is multiplied by the NAV per share on the date of subscription or the immediately following valuation date.
+The so calculated amount is levied on the relevant placement fee share class.
+On the valuation date immediately following the date of subscription, the placement fee for each subscribed share of the relevant placement fee share class is paid out as compensation for the distribution of the share class and at the same time booked as an accounting position (pre-paid expenses), reflected in the NAV per share of the relevant placement fee share class only.
+The NAV per share of the placement fee share class on the respective valuation date is therefore not affected by the payment of the placement fee.
+The overall position of pre-paid expenses is then amortized on a daily basis.
+After a pre-defined amortization period of 3 years commencing on the date of subscription or the immediately following valuation date, pre-paid expenses assigned to a subscribed share of a placement fee share class are fully amortized. - g) Costs incurred for marketing activities are not charged to the Investment Company. - h) Fees are paid out at the end of the month.
+The specified costs are listed in the annual reports. - i) Investment in shares of target funds Investments in target funds may lead to duplicate costs since fees are incurred at the level of the sub-fund as well as at the level of a target fund.
+Regarding investments in shares of target funds the following costs are directly or indirectly borne by the investors of the sub-fund: - the management fee/all-in fee of the target fund; - the performance fees of the target fund; - the front-end load and back-end load of the target fund; - reimbursements of expenses of the target fund;

-- the management fee/all-in fee of the target fund; - the performance fees of the target fund; - the front-end load and back-end load of the target fund; - reimbursements of expenses of the target fund; - other costs.
+- other costs.